‘Torn up bodies’: Israel intensifies bombing campaign in Gaza

 Israel has intensified its attacks on Gaza in recent weeks amid talks to reach a ceasefire deal which would see the release of Israeli captives held by Hamas and other Palestinian groups.

-Hamas accused Israel of stepping up its bombing campaign in the past two days in response to the International Court of Justice after the top United Nations court ruled that the Israeli occupation of the Palestinian territory is illegal.
+Hamas accused Israel of stepping up its bombing campaign in the past two days in response to the International Court of Justice, which ruled on Friday that the Israeli occupation of the Palestinian territories is illegal.

 “The United Nations must act quickly to stop this show of Zionist crimes and terrorism that is happening with the direct support of the American administration,” the Palestinian group said in a statement.